foobar167/web_api_for_render/README.md

      Update `classes` if you have other classes.
    * Push a change into GitHub.
 Render integrates with your GitHub repo and automatically builds and deploys changes every time you push a change.
+   * Wait several minutes (now it is 6 min) for the application to deploy.

-The sample app described here is up at [this web-site](https://fastai-v3.onrender.com).
-Test it out with bear images!
+   * Test out [this web-site](https://foobar167.onrender.com/) with bear images!

 You can test your changes locally by installing Docker and using the following command:
 ```shell script